 When you’re learning a language, good resources can make all the difference.
 But what about resources for learning a minority language?
 That’s the focus of this first post in a new series on learning a “minority languages”.
 Just how different is it?
-Here you’ll find the low-down and actionable tips drawn from my own experience learning what I’ve learned from many inspiring language learners and linguists in the field.
+Here you’ll find the low-down and actionable tips drawn from my own and what I’ve learned from many other learners and linguists in the field.
 But first, before we turn to minority language resources, what exactly is a “minority language”?

 What is a minority language?

 From a language learning perspective, we’re talking about languages that are traditionally spoken in a territory but co-exist under the shadow of one or more “dominant” languages and which aren’t the main language of any state (so excluding Swedish as a minority language in Finland, Danish in Germany or Hungarian in Slovakia).